audioburst-labs/AudioburstPlayer-iOS/README.md

 }
 ```

-After loading content you can use ` player.openFullscreenPlayer()` to open fullscreen player programmatically.
+After loading content use ` player.openFullscreenPlayer()` to open fullscreen player programmatically.
 If content is not loaded, calling this method will throw error `AudioburstPlayerError.contentNotReady` in error listener (`AudioburstPlayerErrorListener.onError()`)

-If you want to set container for full screen, you could override method in container UIView (that will allow to pass touches to views below container):
+To set container to full screen override method in container UIView (this will allow touches to views below container to pass):

 ```swift
 override func hitTest(_ point: CGPoint, with event: UIEvent?) -> UIView? {